WICG/pending-beacon/security-privacy-questionnaire.md

 1. What information does this feature expose, and for what purposes?
      > The API intends to provide a reliable way for a document to send data to the target URL on document discard, or sometimes later after the document entering bfcache (becoming non-"fully active"), by making the user agent process the "send" requests queued by calling the API.
+     >
      > The user agent should not expose the queued requests to new network providers after users navigating away from the document where the requests were queued.
+     >
+     > Users can disallow the "sending on document discard" behavior by disabling BackgroundSync for an origin.
+     >
-     > Note that the API only sends requests in CORS mode with Same-Origin credentials mode.
+     > The API only sends requests in CORS mode with Same-Origin credentials mode.

    1. What information does your spec expose to the first party that the first party cannot currently easily determine.
       > No extra information exposed.

    2. What information does your spec expose to third parties that third parties cannot currently easily determine.
       > No extra information exposed.
+      >
       > Note that the API only sends requests in CORS mode with Same-Origin credentials mode.

    3. What potentially identifying information does your spec expose to the first party that the first party can already access (i.e., what identifying information does your spec duplicate or mirror).